1969 – present (51 years)

 However, in later years, former members of the band re-joined, and in 1998 fans delighted in hearing Ocean 2, a return to the classic symphonic progressive genre that the band was so well known for.
 A sequel to the 1977's original, it is commonly thought among fans that it successfully recaptures the spirit of the band, and is a worthy follow-up to the much beloved classic.

-In 2009 Frank Bornemann released a DVD celebrating their 40th anniversary.
+In 2009 after a decade of hiatus Frank Bornemann released a DVD celebrating their 40th anniversary and a new album called Visionairy.

 Artist descriptions on Last.fm are editable by everyone.
 Feel free to contribute!